 Edwards took the view that building up a multidisciplinary library collection was “of the greatest significance” in creating a strong research centre.
 A number of foundations, such as Ford and Donner, assisted financially with the library and the research program, as did both the Ontario and the federal government.

-At various time, however, both levels of government tried to control the publication of the results of the research they were funding.
+At various times, however, both levels of government tried to control the publication of the results of the research they were funding.
 Edwards, with the backing of the University, resisted all such efforts and succeeded in establishing what became the policy of the University in this area.
 Government sponsors, he argued, are entitled to comment on the research results and might delay publication for a short time, but should not have a veto on their publication.

 Financing was a continuing problem – as it was for every centre and institute in the late 1960s – and in 1971 an MA program in criminology that would attract regular government funding was established.